codefresh-io/docs.codefresh.io/_docs/installation/gitops.md

 ## Hybrid GitOps
 The hybrid version of GitOps, has Argo CD installed in the customer's cluster.
 Hybrid GitOps is installed in the customer's cluster, and managed by the customer.

 The Hybrid GitOps Runtime is optimal for organizations with security constraints, wanting to manage CI/CD operations within their premises.
 Hybrid GitOps strikes the perfect balance between security, flexibility, and ease of use.
 Codefresh maintains and manages most aspects of the platform, apart from installing and upgrading Hybrid GitOps Runtimes which are managed by the customer.

+Hybrid GitOps Runtime installation includes a forked version of the Argo Project with its components: Argo CD, Argo Rollouts, Argo Workflows and Argo Events.

 {% include